M-Abul-Hassan/Inventory-Management-System-using-Streamlit-and-PostgreSQL/README.md

 ---

 ## 💾 Database Configuration
 We will open the PgAdmin4, connect the server by putting password, after that database dashboard will be shown, we will create the database and its table by using SQL-Query.
+Now database is ready to connect with the frontend, now we will connect it by using the url in our python code:
+PostgreSQL connection (update if needed) --- db_url = "postgresql+psycopg2://postgres:12345@localhost:5432/feedback_db"
+engine = create_engine(db_url)
 ### 🔸 Database Name: `feedback_db`
 ### 🔸 Table Name: `inventory`